manavukani/video-stream-backend/README.md

    - using utils (asyncHandler, ApiError, ApiResponse, etc)
    - sending cookies
    - database operations must have `await` and wrap in try-catch
+   - mongodb operators like or, set, unset, etc...
+   - middlewares help fetch data and provides it in `req`
 3. Authentication
-   - middleware - required multiple times
+   - middleware - when required multiple times
+   - generateAccessAndRefreshTokens, refreshAccessToken
       - when accessToken expires, can fetch refreshToken from DB and regenerate accessToken without troubling user
 4. Pipelines